hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/overview.md

-Disabling elements should be avoided; elements that are disabled are not presented to the user with assistive technology.
-No user can navigate to or interact with a disabled element, which can cause confusion and frustration.
-Additionally, our users have given us explicit feedback that they prefer our current approach of not presenting disabled elements in the UI.
+We recommend avoiding disabling elements as they are not accessible to users with assistive technology.
+Disabled elements cannot be navigated to or interacted with, which can cause confusion and frustration.
+Additionally, our users have given us explicit feedback that they prefer our approach of not displaying disabled elements in the UI.

-Here are our recommend approaches:
+Instead, we recommend:
 - Show the content/element as enabled and usable.
 - Hide the content/element, but show information about their limited access.
 - Hide the content/element, but with no provided context.